Roger Craig

 [edit] Biographical Information

-A successful pitcher with the Dodgers and then a 20-game loser with the expansion 1962 New York Mets, Roger Craig went on to a long career as a pitching coach and a manager.
+A successful pitcher with the Brooklyn Dodgers and, later, a 20-game loser with the expansion 1962 New York Mets, Roger Craig enjoyed a long second life after twelve big league seasons as a pitching coach and manager.

-Craig scouted for the Los Angeles Dodgers in 1967, then was the manager of the Albuquerque Dodgers in 1968.
+In retirement, Craig scouted for the Dodgers in 1967, then was the manager of the Albuquerque Dodgers in 1968.
 He was a coach with the expansion San Diego Padres from 1969 to 1972.
 Craig was a minor league pitching coach for the Los Angeles Dodgers in 1973 before being a part of the Houston Astros staff in 1974 and 1975; both for the Padres and Astros, he worked under manager Preston Gomez.
-He re-joined the Padres the next season and began a two year stint as the club's manager in 1978.
-That year, he led the team to its first-ever winning record.
-After leaving San Diego, he was a Detroit Tigers coach from 1980 to 1984, leaving after the team won the 1984 World Series.
-He took over as manager of the San Francisco Giants in late 1985 and remained with them through the 1992 season, leading the club to the 1989 World Series.
+He re-joined the Padres the next season, 1976, and began a two-year stint as the club's manager in 1978 when Alvin Dark was fired in spring training.
+That year, he led the team to its first-ever winning record, but the team sank back into last place in 1979 and he was dismissed following the season.
+After leaving San Diego, he was a Detroit Tigers coach from 1980 to 1984, leaving after the team won the World Series.
+He took over as manager of the San Francisco Giants in late 1985 and remained with them through the 1992 season, leading the club to the World Series in 1989.

-In his first full year as Giants' manager, Craig made "Hum Baby" the baseball phrase of 1986.
-A player he liked was a "hum baby," a good play was a "hum baby of a play", one could merely exhort "hum baby" from the dugout in lieu of a "let's go". . . the potential uses were infinite.
+In his first full year as Giants' manager, Craig made "Humm Baby" the phrase of 1986.
+A player he liked was a "humm baby," a good play was a "humm baby of a play", one could merely exhort "humm baby" from the dugout in lieu of a "let's go"... the potential uses were infinite.
+Brad Gulden, a backup with the 1986 squad, is believed to be the original "Humm Baby".

 [edit] Notable Achievements